Abhay Deol

-Abhay Deol (born 15 March 1976) is an Indian actor who is known for his work in Hindi films.
-Born in the Deol family, he made his on-screen debut in 2005 with Imtiaz Ali's romantic comedy Socha Na Tha.
+Abhay Deol (born 15 March 1976) is an Indian actor who predominantly works in Hindi films.
+Born in the Deol family, he made his screen debut with Imtiaz Ali's romantic comedy Socha Na Tha (2005).
 Deol was praised for his performances in the independent films Manorama Six Feet Under (2007) and Oye Lucky!
 Lucky Oye!
 (2008).
-His breakthrough role came in 2009 with a starring role in Anurag Kashyap's black comedy Dev.D, a modern-day adaptation of Devdas.
+His breakthrough came in 2009 with a starring role in Anurag Kashyap's black comedy Dev.D, a modern-day adaptation of Devdas.

 Deol had his biggest commercial success in Zoya Akhtar's ensemble film Zindagi Na Milegi Dobara (2011).
 His performance was well-received and earned him a nomination for Filmfare Award for Best Supporting Actor.
 Deol later appeared in independent films including the drama Road, Movie (2010) and the war film Chakravyuh (2012), while simultaneously working in commercially successful films including the romantic drama Raanjhanaa (2013), and the romantic comedy Happy Bhag Jayegi (2016).
-He has since starred in the Tamil film Hero (2019) and in the Netflix drama miniseries Trial By Fire (2023).
+He has since starred in the Tamil film Hero (2019) and the Netflix drama series Trial By Fire (2023).

 Deol is noted for his portrayal of complex characters on screen, and is vocal in his support for parallel cinema in India.
 Deol owns a production company, Forbidden Films, which he established in 2009.
 He is an active philanthropist and supports various NGOs.

 Early life

 Deol was born on 15 March 1976 to Ajit Singh Deol and Usha Deol.
-He is the nephew of actor Dharmendra, and the cousin of Sunny Deol, Bobby Deol, Esha Deol and Ahana Deol.
+He is the nephew of actor Dharmendra, and the first cousin of Sunny Deol, Bobby Deol, Esha Deol and Ahana Deol Vohra.
+He also has two sisters, Veerta Deol and Ritu Deol.
 His father, Ajit Deol, who died in 2015, was Dharmendra's younger brother and an actor-director in both Hindi and Punjabi cinema.

 Abhay Deol stated in an interview with Rediff that he is into acting not because of his father, but because he was involved in theatre since school.
 "At 18, I decided to take the plunge.
 It took me 10 years because I didn't want to leave my education to get into films."